volkit/volkit/README.md

 Rendering
 ---------

-Volkit is _not_ a volume rendering library, but still, rendering is an important algorithm to quickly review the outcome of compuations.
+Volkit is _not_ a volume rendering library, but still, rendering is an important algorithm to quickly review the outcome of computations.
 Volkit currently supports ray marching with the absorption + emission model, implicit isosurface ray casting, and multi-scattering using delta tracking.

 ```
 # 1-d transfer function lookup table